Sha-Lab/FEAT/README.md

 - Package [tensorboardX](https://github.com/lanpa/tensorboardX)

-- Dataset: please download dataset and put images into the folder data/[name of dataset, miniimagenet or cub]/images
+- Dataset: please download the dataset and put images into the folder data/[name of the dataset, miniimagenet or cub]/images

 - Pre-trained weights: please download the [pre-trained weights](https://drive.google.com/open?id=14Jn1t9JxH-CxjfWy4JmVpCxkC9cDqqfE) of the encoder if needed.
 The pre-trained weights can be downloaded by the script [download_weight.sh](download_weight.sh)